sensu/sensu-docs/content/sensu-core/2.0/dashboard/overview.md

 hostname or IP address where the Sensu backend is running.

 ### Signing In
-Sign in to the dashboard with your Sensuctl username and password.
+Sign in to the dashboard with your sensuctl username and password.
-If you haven't [configured Sensuctl][2], you can sign in as the default read-only user (username: `sensu`, password: `sensu`).
+If you haven't [configured sensuctl][2], you can sign in as the default read-only user (username: `sensu`, password: `sensu`).

 ### Themes